YueJack/docker-volume-vsphere/docs/features/shared-volumes-with-NFS.md

    - _access perms (ro, rw)_, remote-dir label, type (_file_ only allowed, if not specified defaults to _VMDK_ type)

 ## Tenancy
-There is no support for tenancy as supported for VMDK backed volumes.
-Instead, the admin manages multi-tenancy.
-User controls which VMs have access to what datastores to support multiple tenants.
-Remote dirs configuration s available to help the admin determine what datastores are visible per docker host and where volumes get placed.
+There is no support for multi-tenancy for NFS backed volumes, within the plugin.
+Instead, the admin manages this via the configuration of shared dirs to control which NFS datastores are used to place volumes for which containers or groups of containers(like service stacks for example).

 # Authentication